TheLancashireman/stm32-play/README.md

 It's just the basic stuff one might need to get started on a simple bare-metal project:

-* GPIO to blink the LED
+* GPIO to blink the onboard LED
 * the PLL to run at the full 72 MHz
 * the timer - cortex M SysTick - to measure time reasonably accurately
 * the uart to communicate with the outside world
+* interrupt handling using a software trigger

 There's also some information about the compiler and debugging using gdb, openocd and an ST-LINK dongle clone.